 Dry Eye is actually a group of conditions with a variety of causes.
 It may result from the eyes producing too little tear fluid, or when tears evaporate from the surface of the eye too rapidly.

-Certain activities, such as using a screen – a PC, TV or smartphone – reading and driving, mean we blink less often than we should, which all increase tear evaporation as well as heating and air conditioning.
-If tear production is reduced, your eyes feel dry, scratchy and irritated.
+Certain activities, such as using a screen – a PC, TV, or smartphone – reading and driving, mean we blink less often than we should, which increases tear evaporation as well as heating and air conditioning.
+If tear production is reduced, your eyes feel dry, scratchy, and irritated.

 - Dryness of the eye

 - Mucous discharge

 - Sandy or gritty feeling

 - Light sensitivity

 - Eye pain or soreness

 - Tired eyes

 What can we do?